 All charge convenience fees.
 The convenience fee for paying 2019 taxes with credit cards ranges from 1.87% to 1.99% of the payment, depending on the third-party service used.

-You can also pay by credit card if you use tax preparation software that has e-file and e-pay built in, though the fees tend to be higher.
-For example, TurboTax charges a 2.49 percent fee when you use a credit card to e-file your return.
-Those using a debit card will pay a flat fee of $2 to $3.95.
+You can also pay by credit card if you use tax preparation software that has e-file and e-pay built in, such as TurboTax, though there would still be a convenience fee charged by the payment processor.
 You can also pay by digital wallet; regular debit or credit card fees would apply.

 Let’s look at a hypothetical $4,000 tax bill and what it would cost to pay by credit card.